 Gemma works collaboratively with people to identify and work towards their goals using effective approaches to best meet their needs and achieve the most out of therapy.
 A focus often includes helping towards preventing similar difficulties in the future by people being able to develop greater insights into things that maintain problems and importantly, developing various strategies to change these.

-Carl is a qualified Cognitive Behavioural Therapist (CBT) and is provisionally registered with the British Association of Behavioural and Cognitive Psychotherapists (BABCP).
+Carl is a qualified Cognitive Behavioural Therapist (CBT) and is Accredited with the British Association of Behavioural and Cognitive Psychotherapists (BABCP).
 Carl has experience of delivering CBT in the NHS in a primary care setting and more recently in a secondary mental health community environment.